ruggeryiury/dta-parser/README.md

 })
 ```

-You can also use `DTADocument.update()` method to update values after the parsing process.
+You can also use `DTAFile.update()` method to update values after the parsing process.

 ## Exporting a song individually, or as a pack

-You can stringify a single `DTADocument` or an `Array` for `DTADocument` back to a formatted .dta file contents.
+You can stringify a single `DTAFile` or an `Array` for `DTAFile` back to a formatted .dta file contents.

--   For single songs, use the `DTADocument.stringify()`:
+- For single songs, use the `DTAFile.stringify()`:

 ```ts
 ...